Next Chapter

 B. Via Credit Purchases

 The acquisition cost may not include interest if a fixed asset is acquired through a credit purchase.
-Whether the interest during the installment period is clearly stated or not, it must exclude from the acquisition cost and charge as interest expense.
+Whether the interest during the installment period is clearly stated or not, it must be excluded from the acquisition cost and charged as interest expense.

 For example: